apache/trafficserver/doc/reference/configuration/records.config.en.rst

    system has multiple network interfaces, check that this variable specifies the correct interface.

-.. ts:confvar:: CONFIG proxy.config.icp.icp_port INT 3130
+.. ts:cv:: CONFIG proxy.config.icp.icp_port INT 3130
    :reloadable:

    Specifies the UDP port that you want to use for ICP messages.

-.. ts:confvar:: CONFIG proxy.config.icp.query_timeout INT 2
+.. ts:cv:: CONFIG proxy.config.icp.query_timeout INT 2
    :reloadable:

    Specifies the timeout used for ICP queries.